-- 4.1.9 Where jurisdictional proponents are transitioning from developing and registering ascention 1 and the JNR Validation and Verification Process apply. - 4.1.10 For a jurisdictional program that is not crediting projects directly under Scenario 3, all issuance requests for activities taking place within the jurisdiction may be submitted by the relevant jurisdictional proponent only, and no nested project proponents or lower level jurisdictional proponents may request issuance from the Verra registry administrator.
+- 4.1.9 Where jurisdictional proponents are transitioning from developing and registering a Scenario 1 FREL to a jurisdictional program under Scenario 2 or 3, the procedures set out in Section 4.6.13 and the JNR Validation and Verification Process apply. - 4.1.10 For a jurisdictional program that is not crediting projects directly under Scenario 3, all issuance requests for activities taking place within the jurisdiction may be submitted by the relevant jurisdictional proponent only, and no nested project proponents or lower-level jurisdictional proponents may request issuance from the Verra registry administrator.
 Where a jurisdictional program that is not crediting nested projects or lower-level jurisdictional programs directly contains activities that are under a transition period (as described in the JNR Requirements), the activities under the transition period may request issuance until the expiration of their transition period, after which issuance requests from the activity may be submitted by the relevant jurisdictional proponent only.